nartc/mapper/docs-site/docs/introduction/technical-difficulties.md

 ## Problems with TypeScript

 [Reflection](<https://en.wikipedia.org/wiki/Reflection_(computer_programming)>) plays a huge part in the _auto_ portion of an AutoMapper implementation.
-And it is especially _not that great_ in TypeScript.
+It is especially _not that great_ in TypeScript.
 Let's take a look at the following snippet:

 ```typescript
 class User {